 The south end of Llangennith is known as Rhossili.
 We discovered a gorgeous pub with a view, which was a fair reward after conquering the famous trail across to Worm’s Head – a tidal island that can only be accessed at certain times of the day.

 We travelled to the Gower as a couple, mainly for the surfing.
 It was early spring, but the weather tends to be good in South Wales then, except the water’s super cold!

-By Rich Francis from Surf Atlas
+Recommended by Rich Francis from Surf Atlas

 Wales by wheel!

 A Wales road trip is so much fun regardless of your age or style of travel.
 Unlike the congested roads of England, the abundant space, nature and greenery make Wales the perfect place to drive around finding hidden gems… despite the fact you may get stuck on some small country roads behind a tractor!
 But no fear, it’s part of the charm of Wales!

 As a relatively small country, it’s easy to drive around Wales and cover a lot of ground during a short trip.
 Many people don’t know it, but Wales is the only country in the world where you can walk the entire country by coastal path from one end to the other!
 However, a more relaxing option is driving around Wales, stopping off to walk on sections of the coastal path, as well as visiting beautiful beaches and quaint country towns.